oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/CLEANUP.md

 podman volume inspect racstorage &> /dev/null && podman volume rm racstorage
 ```

-If you have setup using Block Devices, then cleanup ASM Disks-
+If you have set up the container environment to use block devices, then clean up the ASM Disks:
 ```bash
 dd if=/dev/zero of=/dev/oracleoci/oraclevdd  bs=8k count=10000
 dd if=/dev/zero of=/dev/oracleoci/oraclevde  bs=8k count=10000
 ```
-If you have setup using Oracle Slim Image, then cleanup data folders-
+If you have set up the container environment using an Oracle Slim Image, then clean up the data folders:
 ```bash
 rm -rf /scratch/rac/cluster01/node1/*
 rm -rf /scratch/rac/cluster01/node2/*
 ```

-If you have setup using User Defined Response files, then cleanup response files-
+If you have set up the container environment with User Defined Response files, then clean up the response files:
 ```bash
 rm -rf /scratch/common_scripts/podman/rac/*
 ```

 ## License

-All scripts and files hosted in this repository which are required to build the container  images are, unless otherwise noted, released under UPL 1.0 license.
+All scripts and files hosted in this repository that are required to build the container images are, unless otherwise noted, released under UPL 1.0 license.

 ## Copyright

-Copyright (c) 2014-2024 Oracle and/or its affiliates.
+Copyright (c) 2014-2025 Oracle and/or its affiliates.